mmu-webdesign/l4-WPD-web-term-2/rwd-week-1.md

 Your six photographs are now ready, and you may have selected a hero image.
 This is only the start, you will be free to make adjustments over the coming weeks.

 **Note**: the images have already been assessed in Assignment One of DAC.
 In Assignment Two of Web Page Development we will be marking the image implementation (including optimisation), not the images themselves.
-They are not part of the DAC assignment two marking either.
+They are not part of the DAC Assignment Two marking either.